david-romanski/JavaScript-Projects/README.md

 # JavaScript-Projects
-# From the Eliquent Javascript text book.
+# From the Eloquent Javascript textbook.
+# Eloquent Javascript textbook
 # The projects I have worked on, to show my programming.
 # :D